zkl94/kubernetes-engine-samples/.github/CONTRIBUTING.md

 ## Samples requirements

 All new code sample needs the following requirements:
+- An entry in the [CODEOWNERS file](/.github/CODEOWNERS), if applicable.
 - A short `README.md` file with an external link pointing to the tutorial using the sample, if applicable.
 Ideally, there should be only one source of truth for sample instructions.
 - A GitHub Action workflow that tests the sample code.
 At minimum, this should